tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 # Disclaimer

-This document collects information on how to deal with debugging an openDesk deployment.
+This document collects information on how to go about debugging an openDesk deployment.

 It will be extended over time as we deal with debugging cases.